Huna Principle Seven

 How are you being your most effective self?

-How are your thoughts and self talk effecting you?
+How are your thoughts and self-talk affecting you?

 And how does that affect the people and outcomes in your life?

-What are the changes you are wanting to make and why?
+What changes are you wanting to make — and why?

-Every persons journey, every persons path, is their own.
-There is no one way to do anything in this life, and that is what makes us such creative innovative beings.
-In each of our individual lived experiences, we live, we learn, we grow.
+Every person’s journey and path is their own.
+There is no single way to do anything in this life, and that is what makes us such creative and innovative beings.
+Through our lived experiences, we live, we learn, and we grow.

-And in that living and learning we cultivate self knowledge, and wisdom.
-We bring something new to the table, sharing our gifts, we break down the walls of familiar known beliefs, opening the way to a limitless world of creation.
+In this living and learning, we cultivate self-knowledge and wisdom.
+We bring something new to the world by sharing our gifts, breaking through familiar beliefs, and opening ourselves to a limitless field of creation.

-From Serge Kings book Huna: Ancient Hawaiian Secrets for Modern Living pg,164.)
+— Serge King, Huna: Ancient Hawaiian Secrets for Modern Living (p.
+164)

 Bless the Present